infohata/django-address/README.md

 Django-address does not currently support the parsing of US territories aka Protectorates such as Guam or Puerto Rico.

 This topic is under active consideration and its status is described in [#82](https://github.com/furious-luke/django-address/issues/82)

 ## Project Status Notes
+TODO: cleanup stale dev tools trash, like poetry, tox, flake8, etc.

+It's 2025 and this package needs more love.
+[Kestutis Januskevicius](@infohata) forking and making it work better, fixing issues with the newest Google Maps Places API.

 This library was created by [Luke Hodkinson](@furious-luke) originally focused on Australian addresses.